 Mr. Main (interpretation): Thank you, Mr. Chairman.
 Elections comprise a large issue, and due to the critical importance of this issue, it is not just for show, neither is it just parody to deal with electoral boundary issues within Nunavut.
-To use this example, this last election cycle for local chairpersons and mayors, including councillors.
+I will use this last municipal election cycle for local chairpersons and mayors, including councillors as an example.

-With the need to change certain areas listed under this Bill, I will be voting in support of this Bill, so that it clarifies some of the confusion, if the legislation is approved.
-These two pieces of legislation, namely the Nunavut Elections Act and Plebiscites Act will be made clearer.
+With the need to change certain areas listed in this bill, I will be voting in support of this it so that it clarifies some of the confusion if the legislation is approved.
+These two pieces of legislation, namely the Nunavut Elections Act and Plebiscites Act, will be made clearer.
 It will become easier for the electorate to understand it, so that is why I will be supporting it.

-While I have the opportunity, Mr. Fredlund is the main person and chairperson, and Chief Electoral Officer for Elections Nunavut.
+While I have the opportunity, Mr. Chairman, Mr. Fredlund is the Chairperson and Chief Executive Officer for Elections Nunavut.
 He works very hard.
 I have witnessed that myself.
-I want to say, 'thank you' to him for all his hard work that he did.
+I want to thank him for all the hard work he did.
 I would like that to be recognized here in the House.

-Elections for all Nunavut is for everyone in Nunavut, from young people to old people.
-They help us to have good, proper government and Elections Nunavut has helped us in that regard.
-Thank you, Mr. Chairman.
+Elections for all of Nunavut is for everyone in Nunavut, from young people to old people.
+They help us to have good, proper government and Elections Nunavut has helped us in that regard and I wanted to say "thank you" for that.
+That's it.
+Thank you.

 Chairman (interpretation): Thank you.
 I don't have any more names on my list.
-Anyone else want comment? (interpretation ends) I have no more names for general comments, so I ask members to go Bill 36 in your legislation binder.
+Is there anyone else? (interpretation ends) I have no more names for general comments, so I ask members to go Bill 36 in your legislation binder.
 I believe everyone has it now.
 Bill 36, An Act to Amend the Nunavut Elections Act and Plebiscites Act.
 Clause 1.
 Agreed?

-Chairman: Do members agree to Bill 36?
+Chairman: Do members agree to Bill